Attribution Modeling Explained: Every Model, The Math, and What Actually Works in 2026

 Credit per touchpoint = 100% / N (where N = total touchpoints)

-When it's useful: When you genuinely don't know which touchpoints matter more and want a balanced view.
-Good baseline for companies just starting with attribution.
+When it's useful: When you honestly don't know which touchpoints matter more and you want a fair, balanced view.
+It's a sensible starting point for a company that's new to attribution.

-When it's misleading: It treats a casual social media impression the same as the demo call that closed the deal.
-Not all touchpoints are created equal.
+When it's misleading: It hands a throwaway social impression the same credit as the demo call that closed the deal.
+Touchpoints are not equal, and linear pretends they are.

 Time-decay attribution